 Extensive spoilers ahead, all the way through the ending

 In 14th-century Britain, someone wrote a long poem titled Sir Gawain and the Green Knight.
 This movie is not that poem.
 It deviates in plot and character, and perhaps most significantly in what that poem seems to be About, as much as anyone has ever been able to pinpoint what that poem is concerned with anyway.
 The original verses are full of strange tensions and ambiguity, which is captivating—there’s a reason why the odd little Gawain story at oddly pagan Christmastime is everyone’s favorite of the form.
 It’s a wandering trial tale of morals and magic like so many chivalric romances of the period, but most animated by those tensions, by that ambiguity, and by the cold ax of death hanging over it.
 I feel what David Lowery has made in The Green Knight is not the poem Sir Gawain and the Green Knight, but ‘a Green Knight story’, a story in the manner of—a new odd work of tensions and ambiguity with a cold ax of death hanging over it.
-And it is a riveting affair.

 I don’t know when I last experienced a piece of art that feels so contemporary while also so old, very old, old as balls.
 It’s a distinctly modern movie, far-flung modern even, but its galaxy-brained art design and pacing seems to have Moon-shot back around to being olden weird.
 Like you know when you’re looking at a lot of bizarre medieval illustrations, like REALLY looking?
 Like that.
 Or like being in Iceland, where you can practically feel beneath your boots how new the land is, hot stone still sizzling and crackling into the cold air, and somehow that also makes it feel like the most ancient place you’ve ever been.
 This movie is living in both 1350 and 2150.
 There’s a shot in this where the world turns upside down, and I felt like I was at the beginning and end of time, and it was always just about a figure trudging through a wilderness.

 But when I say this movie is modern, I mean in aesthetic but also in scholarship.
-Lowery’s adaption approach here is like, thrillingly confrontational.
+Lowery’s adaptation approach here is like, thrillingly confrontational.
 It reminds me a bit of those experimental theatrical adaptations where a company will take an old, out-of-copyright work and say okay, what if we change this one single thing at the very premise, how will that ripple out through the rest of the text to follow and re-contextualize everything about the story we think we know.
 The Green Knight upends not just the idea of King Arthur’s young nephew Sir Gawain as the paragon of chivalric virtue, but the very concept of chivalric virtue itself, all started with the deceptively simple move of making its Gawain not actually a Sir yet.
 The classic questing tales were for ideology, grails and whatnot, but this modern quest is now, of course, for identity.
 It is a quest for a question—who are you?
 Who are you going to be?
 Do you matter?
 And will you find out before your death?

 I find David Lowery to be a very peaceful filmmaker, because he seems so comfortable with the great unknowability of mortality.
 A Ghost Story was so much like that, and something of the meditative Ain’t Them Bodies Saints, too.
 But I’ve always found stories that deal so directly with the fact that we’ll all die soothing; since I was 18 my go-to comfort watch has been Tom Stoppard’s Rosencrantz & Guildenstern Are Dead.
 I think another part of why I so love Rosencrantz & Guildenstern is that I’ve always found questions more meaningful than answers, and Lowery has filled his Green Knight with them.
 One of the ways he’s done this is to drain the cosmic surety that its particular variety of Christianity gave the original poem, where, for example, we get a whole passage explaining that as long as Sir Gawain keeps the icon of the Virgin Mary on the back of his shield where he can see it, he will always find the strength and virtue he needs to lead him through anything.
 In this Green Knight tale, Gawain’s Virgin Mary shield is snapped underfoot at his first stop on the road—there goes that.
-Which is not to say there’s nothing of God in this story, but it’s of a totally different kind of relationship, and we’ll get to it.
+Which is not to say there’s nothing of God in this story, but it’s of a different kind of relationship, and we’ll get to it.

 First though, we had to find the right not-knight.
 I hope you all know this by now, but just to remind you, David Lowery sent Dev Patel a picture he drew of him on a horse, because he knew this essential truth: [Frank Sinatra voice] it had to be yooou.